KaushalGoud/Dev-Memory/README.md

 ## Features

-- **Ingest Codebase Memory** — paste code or a repo URL, DevMemory builds a knowledge graph (entities, relationships, semantic chunks) from it.
+- **Ingest Codebase Memory** — paste code or a repo URL, DevMemory builds a knowledge graph from it.
 - **Memory Dashboard** — interactive visualization of the knowledge graph: which files, which codebases, how they connect.
-- **Review with Memory** — paste a code diff, get an AI audit that's aware of your project's history: past bugs, architectural conventions, security patterns already on file.
+- **Review with Memory** — paste a code diff, get an AI audit aware of your project's history.
 - **Recurring Bug Warnings** — flags when incoming code repeats a mistake already seen in memory.
 - **Forget / Purge** — remove a codebase from memory and cleanly re-index the rest.